In Exercises 1–5, assume that 4.2% of workers test positive when ... | Channels for Pearson+

 Binomial Distribution

-The binomial distribution models the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
-In this context, testing positive for illegal drugs can be seen as a 'success,' and the distribution helps determine the likelihood of observing a certain number of positives among the ten workers.
+The Binomial Distribution models the number of successes in a fixed number of independent trials, each with the same probability of success.
+Here, testing positive for drugs can be seen as a 'success,' and the distribution helps in determining the probabilities of different outcomes for the ten workers selected.
+It is crucial for understanding how to apply the probability calculations in this scenario.

 Recommended video: